chrisweb/freeMusic.zone/documentation/npm_nodejs_modules.md

 npm install async --save

+npm install --save gcloud

 if intsalling mongoose on windows fails, install visual studio (express) 2012 (or 2013) and use this command: npm install mongoose --save--msvs_version=2012

+### Client dependencies

+npm install underscore --save // npm package.json will load this one, will be used in backend and frontend js code

+// install backbone from github as npm is not the latest version, some features from master are needed npm install git://github.com/jashkenas/backbone.git#master --save

+npm install jquery --save

+npm install requirejs --save

+// install the twitter bootstrap from github as we use the not yet released twitter bootstrap 4 (alpha) npm install git://github.com/twbs/bootstrap.git#v4-dev --save

+// chrisweb web audio api player from github npm install git://github.com/chrisweb/web-audio-api-player.git#master --save

+// install font-awesome from github as npm has not official / up to date version npm install git://github.com/FortAwesome/Font-Awesome.git#master --save

+npm install momentjs --save // npm package json will load this one, will be used in backend and frontend js code

+// install chrisweb javascript utilities belt from github npm install git://github.com/chrisweb/chrisweb-utilities.js.git#master --save

+// install ribsjs - backbone extended from github npm install git://github.com/chrisweb/ribs.js.git#master --save

+npm install almond --save

+// install modernizr from github as we just need the depency checks and build our own "async checks loader"" npm install git://github.com/Modernizr/Modernizr.git#master --save

+npm install velocity --save

+npm install skrollr --save

+npm install async --save // npm package.json will load this one, will be used in backend and frontend js code

 ##### The development dependencies